distribusion/retailer_api_documentation/source/includes/_bookings.md

-400.101.049 | Departure time must be before arrival time 400.101.050 | Extras are invalid or missing 400.101.051 | Passengers are invalid or missing 400.102.040 | Unknown marketing carrier
+400.101.049 | Departure time must be before arrival time 400.101.050 | Extras are invalid or missing 400.101.051 | Passengers are invalid or missing 400.101.052 | Discount code is invalid or missing 400.102.040 | Unknown marketing carrier
 400.200.001 | API key is invalid or missing 400.501.003 | Not implemented at Distribusion on bookings#create